dlanza1/ExDeMon/doc/developers-guide.md

 Actions produced by triggers are processed using this component.
 Actions can be sinked to an external storage, sent by email, used to run jobs, etc.

-Externally developed analysis results sinks must extend ch.cern.spark.metrics.results.sink.AnalysisResultsSink.
+Externally developed actuators must extend ch.cern.spark.metrics.trigger.action.actuator.Actuator.